srivats0603/Algos_Practice/README.md

 "two_sum_easy.py" - Given an array of integers, returns indices of the two numbers such that they add up to a specific target.

+"valid_anagram_basic.py" - Given two strings, finds if one string is a valid anagram of the other, using O(n^2) time.

+"valid_anagram_hash.py" - Given two strings, find if one string is a valid anagram of the other, using hashmap implementation and O(n) time.

 "valid_parentheses.py" - Given a string, check if different types of paranthesis are balanced.